Me, Too: The Day my Parents Killed the Pedophile

 Hours later, Mama drove the old man’s car down to the pond where we often fished and she and Daddy rolled it into the deeper water, muddy and capable of hiding most anything.
 We watched it sink as the last of the smoke from the burn-pile faded from roiling black to light gray to nothing.

 If you’re still reading and wonder how it is that my parents never spent any time in jail for murder, it’s because this entire scene never happened.
-This version of the story was an exercise suggested to rewrite angry and helpless memories into the memory we wish had really happened.
+This version of the story was an exercise suggested by a counselor to rewrite angry and helpless memories into the memory I wish had really happened.